How To Get a Shelf on the Upper Glutes in 6 Weeks (Proven Glute Workout)

 They may require increased daily protein intake, however.

 Space this protein out into 3-5 balanced meals, including carbs like rice and potatoes, healthy fats like coconut oil, olive oil, and nuts, and lots of fruit and vegetables.
-If weight fluctuations continue, explore how to maintain weight without counting calories.
+If weight fluctuations continue, explore methods for maintaining weight without counting calories.

 The Six (6) Week Glute Workout & Exercise Routine Proven To Build a Shelf Butt

-This program is the answer to how to get a shelf on the upper glutes and even if a day or two is skipped, just pick back where you left off in order to get the full benefits of the routine.
-It can be performed at any standard commercial gym or even at home if you have barbells, bands, and dumbbells.
+This program is designed to enhance the upper glutes, and even if you miss a day or two, you can simply resume where you left off to gain the full benefits.
+It can be done at any standard commercial gym or at home if you have barbells, bands, and dumbbells.

 Warm-up before each workout with ten minutes of moderate cardio or stretching.
 Perform the first two exercises as straight sets and the remaining exercises as supersets.